BreadcrumbIsTaken/TOH/README.md

 After you finished setting up the code, you can use the `/glyphs` command to get the crafting recipies of each glyph.

+If you're an operator on the server you can just do `/ex give <GLYPH NAME>` on the server, replacing "<GLYPH NAME>" with the name of the glyph.

 To use a glyph, right click it!

+### Need help?

+You can join my [discord server](https://discord.gg/F5fGYQJfgw) and ask in #🆘・need-help

+### Found a bug?

+Please open an issue here on this GitHub on the Issues tab.

 ### License